 Dr. Bergman described resilience as the capacity to maintain healthy emotional functioning in the aftermath of stressful experiences.

 When infants are in stressed states, they develop an allostatic overload that can result in disease.

 And yet there is resilience because first the infant must develop susceptibility.

-Dr. Bergman said that the health of a population in thirty years’ time is directly related to the quality of their perinatal care.
+Dr. Bergman said that the health of a population 30 years from now is directly related to perinatal care.

 The fetus asks “Am I safe?”